ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Millstone ranch is where they delivered the keystone.

 Galpana.
-Shape of ram head of alphaca.
+Shape of ram, head of alpaca.
 Lot's of fur.
-Lot's of variations of horns.
+Lot's of variations of horns between each one.